From Ádolfs Ers' book "Vidzeme in the Struggle for Freedom" about the refugees' journey in Valka

 Monument "Dedication to the Latvian Provisional National Council"

-The monument “Dedication to the Latvian Provisional National Council” is located at the intersection of Rīgas and Raina streets in Valka (address 9A Raina Street).
+The monument “Dedication to the Latvian Provisional National Council” is located in Valka at the intersection of Rīgas and Raina streets (address Raina street 9A).

-The monument was unveiled on December 2, 2017 within the framework of the Latvian Centennial Program, in honor of the meeting of the Latvian Provisional National Council in 1917.
+The monument was unveiled on December 2, 2017, as part of Latvia's centennial program, in honor of the meeting of the Latvian Provisional National Council in 1917.

-The author of the idea of the ensemble is the sculptor Arta Dumpe, the stonemason - Ivars Feldbergs, the architectural planning was performed by SIA "Arhitektu birojs Vecumnieks & Bērziņi".
+The author of the ensemble idea is the sculptor Arta Dumpe, the stonemason – Ivars Feldbergs, the architectural planning was carried out by SIA "Architectural Office Vecumnieks & Bērziņi".

-The monument to the Latvian Provisional National Council is the return of a kind of debt to the people who, in 1917, risking their lives in Valka, laid the foundations for the Latvian state in an ideally managed, virtually impossible situation.
+The monument to the Latvian Provisional National Council is a kind of debt repayment to the people who, risking their lives in Valka in 1917, guided by ideals, laid the foundations of the Latvian state in a virtually impossible situation.

-At that time, Valka was the city with the largest population of Latvians in the unoccupied territory of Germany.
+At that time, Valka was the city with the largest Latvian population in the territory not yet occupied by Germany.
 After the fall of Riga, it became the center of Latvian social, political and cultural life.
-Those who were united by the desire to exercise the right of self-determination of the Latvian nation gathered here.
-From November 29 to December 2, 1917 (according to the new style) the 1st session of the Latvian Provisional National Council took place in Valka City Hall (now the building in Valga Kesk Street No. 11), which was attended by representatives of almost all the most influential Latvian public organizations and political parties. .
-For the first time, they officially declared the goal of their activity - the establishment of an independent national state, adopted a declaration on the establishment of a united and autonomous Latvia in the Latvian districts of Vidzeme, Kurzeme and Latgale.
+Those who were united by the desire to implement the right of self-determination of the Latvian nation gathered here.
+From November 29 to December 2, 1917 (according to the new style), the 1st session of the Latvian Provisional National Council was held in the Valka City Hall (now the building at Kesk Street No. 11 in Valga), in which representatives of almost all the most influential Latvian public organizations and political parties participated.
+For the first time, they officially declared the goal of their activities - the creation of an independent national state, and adopted a declaration on the creation of a united and autonomous Latvia in the Latvian districts of Vidzeme, Kurzeme and Latgale.

 The Valka Local History Museum is located in Valka, on the right side of Rīgas street, in the historical building of the Vidzeme Parish School Teacher Training Seminary.
 From 1853 to 1890, the building was home to the Vidzeme Parish School Teacher Training Seminary.
 Until 1881, it was led by Jānis Cimze, a teacher and founder of Latvian choir culture.
 After the School Teacher Training Seminary was closed, the building served various educational, cultural and household needs for 80 years.
 The building has been home to the Valka Local History Museum since 1970.
 The museum’s permanent exhibit – ‘Valka, the Cradle of Latvia’s Independence’ – has been set up as a story about social and political events in Valka from 1914 to 1920 when Latvia became an independent state.
 The exhibit reflects the preparation leading up to the establishment of the Latvian state and the formation of the North Latvian Brigade in Valka.
 Through four senses, namely, the Road, the Council, the Headquarters and the Home, the exhibit focuses on topics related to the city of Valka, refugees, the founding of the Latvian Farmers’ Union (1917), the